 Southern Silver Exploration Corp.: A low risk junior exploration company with substantial upside potential is emerging as one of the premier Ag-Pb-Zn companies in Mexico.

 1. The current Resource Estimate was prepared by Garth Kirkham, P.Geo., of Kirkham Geosystems Ltd. All mineral resources have been estimated in accordance with Canadian Institute of Mining and Metallurgy and Petroleum (“CIM”) definitions, as required under National Instrument 43-101 (“NI43-101”).Mineral resources were constrained using mainly geological constraints and approximate 10g/t AgEq grade domains.
-AgEq cut-off values were calculated using average long-term prices of $16/oz silver, $1,200/oz gold, $2.75/lb Copper, $1.00/lb lead and $1.10/lb zinc and metal recoveries of 82% silver, 86% lead, 80% copper and 80% zinc.
+AgEq cut-off values were calculated using average long-term prices of $16.6/oz silver, $1,275/oz gold, $2.75/lb Copper, $1.00/lb lead and $1.25/lb zinc and metal recoveries for the Blind, El Sol and Las Victorias deposits of 91% silver, 25% gold, 92% lead, 82% zinc and 80% copper and for the Skarn Front deposit of 85% silver, 18% gold, 89% lead, 92% zinc and 84% copper.
 Base case cut-off grade assumed $75/tonne operating and sustaining costs.
 All prices are stated in $USD.
 All contained metal content values (including equivalencies) were calculated assuming 100% recoveries.
 Mineral resources are not mineral reserves until they have demonstrated economic viability.
 Mineral resource estimates do not account for a resource’s mineability, selectivity, mining loss, or dilution.
 All figures are rounded to reflect the relative accuracy of the estimate and therefore numbers may not appear to add precisely.